w3f/General-Grants-Program/README.md

 Additionally, it must fulfill the following requirements:
 - All code produced as part of a grant must be **open-sourced**, and it must also not rely on closed-source software for full funcionality.
 We prefer Apache 2.0 but the GNU GPL v3 license or Unlicense are also acceptable.
 - We do not award grants for projects that have been the object of a successful token sale.
-- Lastly, we do not provide funding for gambling-, drug or gun-related projects.
+- Lastly, we do not fund projects that actively encourage gambling, illicit trade, money laundering or criminal activities in general.

 [Request For Proposals](./rfps) (RFPs) represent ideas for projects that we would like to see implemented.
 You are welcome to submit a proposal for one of them.